 Pack Creek is in a designated Wilderness.
 This means that you’ll see the bears in their natural habitat and without crowds of people.

 - Outstanding opportunities to observe and photograph wild bears;

 - 25-minute float plane flight to Admiralty National Monument, inside the Kootznoowoo Wilderness;

-- five-six hours spent exploring a half mile of beach and a meadow where Pack Creek emerges from the mountains and forest to meet the sea, with a possible one mile interpretive hike on a moderate trail through pristine old growth forest to an observation tower above the creek;
+- five-six hours spent exploring a half mile of beach and a meadow where Pack Creek emerges from the mountains and forest to meet the sea, with a possible two mile interpretive hike on a moderate trail through pristine old growth forest to an observation tower above the creek;

 - maximum of five participants on every tour;